Red-billed leiothrix

 The red-billed leiothrix (Leiothrix lutea) is a member of the family Leiothrichidae, native to southern China and the Himalayas.
-Adults have bright red bills and a dull yellow ring around their eyes.
+Adults have bright red bills and a yellowish-white ring around their eyes.
 Their backs are dull olive green, and they have a bright yellow-orange throat with a yellow chin; females are somewhat duller than males, and juveniles have black bills.
 It has also been introduced in various parts of the world, with small populations of escapees having existed in Japan since the 1980s.
-It has become a common cagebird and amongst aviculturists it goes by various names: Pekin robin, Pekin nightingale, Japanese nightingale, and Japanese (hill) robin, the last two being misnomers as it is not native to Japan (although it has been introduced and naturalised there).
+It has become a common cagebird and amongst aviculturists it goes by various names, including Pekin robin, Pekin nightingale, Japanese nightingale, and Japanese (hill) robin, these all being misnomers as it is not native to Japan (although it has been introduced and naturalised there), nor is it a robin or a nightingale.

 Taxonomy

 The red-billed leiothrix was formally described in 1786 by the Austrian naturalist Giovanni Antonio Scopoli under the binomial name Sylvia lutea.
 Scopoli based his account on "La mésange de Nanguin" that had been described and illustrated in 1782 by the French naturalist Pierre Sonnerat in the second volume of his book Voyage aux Indes orientales et à la Chine.
 The species is now placed together with the silver-eared mesia in the genus Leiothrix that was introduced in 1832 by the English naturalist William Swainson.
 The genus name combines the Ancient Greek leios meaning "smooth" and thrix meaning "hair".
 The specific epithet lutea is from Latin luteus meaning "saffron-yellow".
 Scopoli specified the type location as China but this was subsequently restricted to the mountainous regions of the Chinese province of Anhui.